 What Law and Rules Apply?

-To review the text of the West Virginia Code and the West Virginia Rules of Civil Procedure that apply to service of process through the Secretary of State, see WV Code & Rules
+To review the text of the West Virginia Code and the West Virginia Rules of Civil Procedure that apply to service of process through the Secretary of State, see WV Code and Rules.

 How Can I Contact the SOS Process Section and Court Officials?

-For a roster containing the names and addresses of clerks of federal, state, circuit and magistrate clerks, and the telephone numbers, fax numbers and e-mail addresses where available, see Contacts & Courts.
+For a roster containing the names and addresses of clerks of federal, state, circuit and magistrate clerks, and the telephone numbers, fax numbers and e-mail addresses where available, see Contacts and Courts.